Last Updated on May 28, 2023 by Paul Guzman

-It does not like temps below 32° Fahrenheit.
+It does not like temperatures below 32° Fahrenheit.
 Water about once per week for good growth but best if placed in a shady area during the mid-summer heat.
 Do not plant outdoors where temperatures exceed 100° in summer or below 32° during the winter months.

-It likes lots of bright indirect sunlight…don’t be afraid to place on the dinner table for decoration.
+It likes lots of bright indirect sunlight…don’t be afraid to place it on the dinner table for decoration.

 Does Kalanchoe Plant have pest problems?